 Uncles Help Out Mom

 A mother’s brother is the favored uncle compared to the father’s brother, and there’s evidence uncertainty about paternity might play a role.
-While there’s little question of a maternal uncles role, it is possible that a paternal uncle could be the father.
-That mere hypothetical could make the relationship weird on an unconscious level, even for fathers who are objectively better looking than their siblings.
+Although there’s little question of a maternal uncle’s role, it is possible that a paternal uncle could be the father.
+That mere hypothetical could make the relationship weird on an unconscious level.

 Maternal uncles along with maternal and paternal aunts have been linked with children having greater chances of surviving their first year, but subsequent studies have struggled to duplicate these results.
 Scientists consider humans to be cooperative caregivers, meaning it takes a village, but no parent wants their village full of uncles exclusively.
 As nice as it is to have another adult around who’s less sleep deprived, it’s best not to depend on uncles for anyone’s survival.